A Local's Experience of the Golden Circle Tour in Iceland

 There are so many beautiful places in Iceland and interesting things to do, but the Golden Circle is where I take all my foreign friends which I show around my country.

-Thingvellir National Park
+Þingvellir National Park

 There are two extraordinary things about Þingvellir:

-Secondly Þingvellir National Park is situated on the tectonic plate boundaries of the Mid-Atlantic Ridge, the North-American and Eurasian continents, making it a very special tourist attraction.
+Secondly, Þingvellir National Park is situated on the tectonic plate boundaries of the Mid-Atlantic Ridge, the North American, and Eurasian continents, making it a very special tourist attraction.

-On the tour we were guided through this amazing place and learned about its history and walked inside Almannagjá gorge, which forms the eastern boundaries of the North-American Plate.
+On the tour, we were guided through this amazing place and learned about its history, and walked inside Almannagjá gorge, which forms the eastern boundaries of the North American Plate.

 I stopped by Nikulásargjá rift, which we Icelanders call Peningagjá rift - the Money rift, where it is a custom amongst us Icelanders to throw in some coins - it is said that your wishes come true if you follow the coin sink through the clear water and watch it land on the bottom of the rift.

 It is the only place in Icelandic nature, where it is allowed to throw in coins.